- What can a website do for your small business?

 - Step 5: Promotion

-Until recently, if you wanted to have a website for your company you needed a good amount of time or money.
+Until recently, if you wanted to have a business website for your company you needed a good amount of time or money.
 You had to choose between subcontracting a designer or spending time on internet forums learning what it takes to make a web on your own.

 Every website is made up of 3 elements.
 Hosting, a domain name and a content manager.
 Additionally, you can also create your own email account.